ajthor/dungeon-masters-handbook/players/beginners.md

   - [Skills](#skills)

 ## Start Here
-Learning how to play *Dungeons and Dragons* __(D&D)__ :dragon: can be challenging without a guide.
+Learning how to play *Dungeons and Dragons* __(D&D or dnd)__ :dragon: can be challenging without a guide.
 This is meant to be the ultimate guide for aspiring players to learn the ins and outs of actually sitting down to play the game.

 > __What is D&D, anyway?__
 Dungeons and Dragons is a tabletop roleplaying game where players act as characters in an ongoing fantasy story.